skofic/data-dictionary-management/docs/_nid.md

 >
 > ------

-###### A reference to the term that represents the namespace of the current item, the value is the term global identifier.
+###### A reference to the term that represents the namespace of the current term, the value is the namespace term global identifier.